 You might have heard some talk about how compressing your web pages helps with your site’s SEO, but how does it help and how can you use it on your site?
 This article will provide you with some details on what file compression is and why it’s essential to the process of optimizing your site.

-When you click on a link and a web page comes up in your browser, there are a few steps which take place in order for that page to become visible to you.
-First, your browser (internet explorer, firefox etc) sends a request to the web server (the computer where a website’s files are stored).
+When you click on a link and a web page comes up in your browser, there are a few steps that take place in order for that page to become visible to you.
+First, your browser (internet explorer, firefox, etc) sends a request to the webserver (the computer where a website’s files are stored).
 If the browser and the web server were people, that request would sound something like this: